 If you need both Dive and Travel Insurance, DiveAssure offers 2 dive and travel plans that provide comprehensive general travel and diving accident insurance.
 In addition, both plans include many benefits specific to diving such as coverage for lost diving days and trip cancellation due to inclement weather.
 The Dive&Travel Plus also offers comprehensive coverage designed specifically for liveaboard trips.
 This plan, as opposed to a general travel insurance program, will cover your trip expenses if you missed the departure of your liveaboard because your flight was delayed, or if you have to cancel your trip as you are medically unable to dive, yet in good health otherwise.
 Explore the options with DiveAssure.

-Membership of DAN AP (Divers Alert Network – Asia Pacific) is highly recommended for travelling divers.
+Membership of DAN WORLD (Divers Alert Network) is highly recommended for travelling divers.
 As well as providing on-the-scene advice and medical evacuation cover for overseas trips, they provide on-going medical assistance on returning home.
 Incidents which involve Decompression Illness can be very complicated and require on-going treatment for months after the incident.
 Expert diving doctors are just a phone call away and available 24×7.
+Sign up for Dive Insurance here: DAN WORLD

 When travelling abroad the Australian Government strongly recommends travelers take out travel insurance to cover them for uncertainties such as the need to cancel the trip, accidents or illness during travel, lost luggage and even legal liability.